The Root Chakra

 Financial planning.

 A. Judith speaks about ‘the right to have’ in the root chakra.
-In order to attract financial security and stability we need to put attention to it.
-In a self-loving way we want to take care of our basic needs so that we can feel safe in the world.
+In order to attract financial security and stability, we need to pay attention to it.
+In a self-loving way, we want to take care of our basic needs so that we can feel safe in the world.
 Intend healing in this area and keep affirming you have a right to be here, supported and sustained as any other living creature.

 Positive affirmations.